-PAGE UP/DOWN Button scrolls the viewing area of the window or to move to the previous or next slide in Power- Point on your computer.
-SELECT ▲▼◀► Button moves the mouse cursor on your computer.
+PAGE UP/DOWN Button scrolls the viewing area of the window or to move to the previous or next slide in Power-Point on your computer.
+SELECT ▲▼◀▶ Button moves the mouse cursor on your computer.
 MOUSE L-CLICK Button works as the mouse left button.
 MOUSE R-CLICK Button works as the mouse right button.

-NOTE: When you operate the computer using the SELECT $\blacktriangle \lor \blacktriangleleft \blacktriangleright$ button with the menu displayed, both the menu and the mouse pointer will be affected.
-Close the menu and perform the mouse operation.
+- When you operate the computer using the SELECT ▲▼◀► button with the menu displayed, both the menu and the mouse pointer will be affected.
+Close the menu and perform the mouse operation. - The PAGE UP and DOWN buttons do not work with PowerPoint for Macintosh.